stroemlind/artsinalta/README.md

 Will add amiresponsive image here

+## User Stories

+* "I want to easily navigate through the website"
+* "I want a simple and easy sign up form with relevent infromation"
+* "I want to be able to read the whole site on my phone and/or tablet"
+* "I want clear information about time, meetings and where the club is located"
+* "I want links to relevent social media platforms"
+* "I want to see picture of work done by other members"

 ## UX

 The design of the website is minimalistic with a twist of colors to create a fun and energy giving experience to the user.
 The design should lead the user through the website and make it easy for them to navigate